 2. All direct designations to specific agencies are pulled out (any of our 31 annually funded partners can receive designations).

 A) The designations are earmarked for each program and paid to the agencies on a quarterly basis.
-We do not take any administrative costs out of designations because we have our Corporate Champions program.
 The only reduction that is taken out is for employees who pledge via payroll deduction and then leave the company mid-year resulting in unfulfilled pledges.

 3. We take all remaining pledges (campaign dollars that are not designated to agencies or programs) into our Community Impact Process.